 Buy this VPN if:

-- You want extra privacy tools, like breach alerts, a rare inclusion at the browser extension level.
+- You want extra privacy tools like breach alerts, which are rarely included with in browser extension apps

 Don’t buy this VPN if:

-- You’re hoping to configure detailed settings like port forwarding or obfuscation directly through the browser extension, which is not possible here.
+- You’re hoping to configure detailed settings like port forwarding or obfuscation directly through the browser extension.

 Read our full review of Surfshark here.